NVIDIA/libcudacxx/TESTING.md

 In a Bash shell:

 ```
+export LIBCUDACXX_ROOT=/path/to/libcudacxx # Should be //sw/gpgpu/libcudacxx or the Git repo root.

-cd libcudacxx/build # `libcudacxx` should be //sw/gpgpu/libcudacxx or the Git repo root.
+cd ${LIBCUDACXX_ROOT}/build # `libcudacxx` should be //sw/gpgpu/libcudacxx or the Git repo root.
 ../utils/nvidia/linux/perform_tests.bash
 ```